StereoKit/StereoKit/docs/Pages/Reference/HandMenuRadial/HandMenuRadial.md

 ---
 layout: default
 title: HandMenuRadial.HandMenuRadial
 description: Creates a hand menu from the provided array of menu layers!
 HandMenuRadial is an IStepper, so proper usage is to add it to the Stepper list via StereoKitApp.AddStepper.
+If no layers are provided to this constructor, a default root layer will be automatically added.
 ---
 # [HandMenuRadial]({{site.url}}/Pages/Reference/HandMenuRadial.html).HandMenuRadial